Gov. Gavin Newsom Praises Donald Trump For Helping California Handle Coronavirus Pandemic

 Per The Hill, in an interview with CNN broadcast on Saturday, Newsom applauded Trump for helping his state handle the coronavirus pandemic.

-“We have the USNS Mercy in California because of [Trump’s] direct intervention and support, 2,000 of these federal medical stations because of his direct support,” the governor said, referring to the navy ship Trump has deployed to California.
+“We have the USNS Mercy in California because of [Trump’s] direct intervention and support, 2,000 of these federal medical stations because of his direct support,” the governor said, referring to the Navy ship Trump has deployed to California.

 “So I can only speak for myself, but I have to be complementary.
 Otherwise, I would be simply lying to you, misleading you, and that is a wonderful thing to be able to say, and I hope that continues,” Newsom added.

 In terms of the number of confirmed coronavirus cases, California is behind only three states: New York, New Jersey, and Michigan.
-As of Friday afternoon, more than 587 people in the Golden State have died from complications caused by the coronavirus and more than 21,000 have been infected with it.
+As of Friday afternoon, more than 587 people in the Golden State have died from complications caused by the coronavirus, and more than 21,000 have been infected with it.

 Nearly four weeks ago, Newsom issued a stay-at-home order, which appears to have already paid off, given that the number of patients in intensive care units is dropping for the first time since the beginning of the outbreak.
 Notably, the governor has stockpiled more than 11,000 ventilators, which could prove critical in the ongoing fight against the virus.

 A Democrat and ardent Trump critic, Newsom has publicly blasted the president on a number of occasions.
-The two have feuded and exchanged blows over over California’s handling of wildfires, but the fight against the coronavirus pandemic appears to have forced the president and the governor to put aside their differences.
+The two have feuded and exchanged blows over California’s handling of wildfires, but the fight against the coronavirus pandemic appears to have forced the president and the governor to put aside their differences.

 “I haven’t been timid.
 He certainly hasn’t been timid.
 But I got to say this.
 It’s just a fact.
 I’d be lying to you.
 I’d be lying to the American people,” the governor told CNN, noting that his state is involved in 68 lawsuits against the administration.